Todd talks with Meg about what she has to do and offers to help her out.

-Todd: So Meg, thanks so much for helping me clean my house.
+Todd: Meg, thanks so much for helping me clean my house.

-Todd: Oh, yeah.
-That's terrible.
-Yeah.
-Actually, I never iron my clothes.
+Todd: Oh, right.
+You know, I never iron my clothes.

 Meg: Really?
 Why not?

-Todd: Yeah.
-No problem.
-Actually, it's easy because I need to return some movies.
-So when I go to return my movies, I can drop off your clothes at the dry cleaners.
+Todd: Oh, no problem, because tomorrow I have to return some movies that I rented.
+So after I return the movies, I can take your clothes to the dry cleaners.

-Meg: Hey, while you're going to the dry cleaners, can you mail some letters for me?
+Meg: Wow.
+Thanks.
+While you're going to the dry cleaners, could you also mail some letters for me?

 What do you have to do tomorrow?